mgoplerud/vglmer/README.md

 vglmer(formula = y ~ v_s(x) + (x | g), data = data, family = 'binomial')
 ```

 Many standard methods from `lme4` work, e.g. `fixef`, `coef`, `vcov`, `ranef`, `predict`.
 Use `format_vglmer` to parse all parameters into a single data.frame.
 Estimation can be controlled via the numerous arguments to `control` using `vglmer_control`.
-At the moment, Schemes I, II, and III in Goplerud (2022) correspond to `strong`, `partial`, and `weak`.
+At the moment, Schemes I, II, and III in Goplerud (2022a) correspond to `strong`, `partial`, and `weak`.
 The default is `strong` which correspond to the strongest (worst) approximation.
 If the variance of the parameters is of interest, then `weak` will return better results.

 The package is still "experimental" so some of the inputs and outputs may change!
 Please make an issue with any concerns you have.
-One known issue is that it is not possible to include a random effect without a corresponding main effect (e.g. ``y ~ x + (b | g)`` will fail).